indykite/indykite-sdk-web/README.md

 ### Oidc setup `IKUIOidc.oidcSetup()`

-This function is only relevant to you if you are using login flow of type "logical" and your `IKUIUserAPI.loginSetup ()` response includes opts of type "oidc".
-Call this function with "@id" of specific oidc action you want to make.
+If your login flow has type of `logical` and your `IKUIUserAPI.loginSetup()` response includes opts of type `oidc`, you will need to pass the option id to this function along with `redirectUri` address.
+If your flow has the `oidc` type and the response has no id, you can use `null` as the id in this function.
 Please see example of React component using this function below.

 ```javascript